 Round Implant Shapes:

-• Sometimes are the preferred shape to restore upper breast volume lost through breast-feeding or weight loss.
+- Are sometimes the preferred shape to restore lost upper breast volume lost following breastfeeding or weight loss.

-• Have more fullness in the mid and lower sections that tapers off towards the top
+- Have more fullness in the mid and lower sections that then tapers off towards the top.

-• Produces an attractive and natural straight-line drape of skin from collar-bone down to nipple
+- Produces an attractive and natural straight-line drape of skin from the collar-bone down to the nipple.

 Making Your Choice

-Everyone’s situation is different and making the right decision is all important, so make sure you meet with your surgeon for a consultation and get personalised advice prior to making any decision.
+Everyone’s situation is different and making the right decision is all-important, so make sure you book a consultation with your doctor and get personalised advice prior to making any choices.